-On January 27th, 2021 we will organise the first public CoAct webinar: Co-shaping evaluation in Citizen Science?
+On January 27th, 2021 we organised the first public CoAct webinar: Co-shaping evaluation in Citizen Science?
 Towards more participatory approaches in evaluation of Citizen Science in cooperation with ECSA and EU-Citizen.Science.

 |Anna Cigarini (University of Barcelona, CoAct)|